 - How hard will it be to remove it – absolutely – for a period of time?

 - What do you think might shift if you do remove it?
 (I didn’t have an answer to this when I started!)

 - Can you do a Challenge/Year on your own, or will a partner to help you better stay on task (there is nothing wrong with peer pressure when it comes to this!)?
 As this is a self-self-help program, it leaves room for “failure” during a Challenge (I totally did!) and accidental cheats.
 Will you be able to keep going with the Challenge through to the end after them?
 How can you best set yourself up to keep on the hike?!

-- Pick a length of time: (I found forty days more significant than thirty, for some reason.
-I adapted if needed as I went (like Zero Waste quickly expanded to two months when I realized one wasn’t enough).
+- Pick a length of time: For some reason, I found forty days more significant than thirty for some reason.
+I adapted if needed as I went (like Zero Waste quickly expanded to two months when I realized one wasn’t enough.

-- Pick parameters to measure against (use physical, social interactions, and overall sense of self if they feel right for you).
+- Pick meters to measure against: Use physical, social interactions, and overall sense of self if they feel right for you).

 - Consider a mode of documentation: journaling, drawing, voice recording in a phone, etc. Just have a way to capture your thoughts and sensations so you can experience the experience!